For Teams

 • Avoid broad “platform” ideas until a narrower workflow proves itself first.

-Use linked pages to simplify the founder journey
+Use linked pages to simplify the research journey

-IdeaHunter is useful for first-time founders because it connects the early stages of the journey: discovery, validation, and comparison.
+IdeaHunter is useful for first-time builders because it connects the early stages of the journey: discovery, validation, and comparison.
 That reduces the chance of getting stuck in random research loops.

-When the workflow stays linked, a founder can move from “this looks interesting” to “this deserves a real test” much faster.
+When the workflow stays linked, a builder can move from “this looks interesting” to “this deserves a real test” much faster.

 • Use /best and /startup-ideas to build a first shortlist.